-Ch 14.
+- Ch 14.
 Quantitative Analysis.
 10 units (2-6-2); first term.
 Prerequisite: Ch 1 abc or equivalent.
-Laboratory instruction in advanced analytical chemical measurements, supplemented by lectures in which the principles involved in the laboratory work are emphasized.
+Laboratory instruction in advanced gravimetric and volumetric chemical measurements, supplemented by lectures in which the principles involved in the laboratory work are emphasized.
 Text: Chemical Analysis, Laitinen.
-Instructors: Anson, Swift.
+Instructors: Anson, Swift. - Ch 16.

-Ch 16.
 Instrumental Analysis.
 8 units (0-6-2); first term.
 Prerequisite: Ch 1 abc.
 Laboratory practice designed to familiarize the student with special analytical apparatus and methods, used both for process and control and for research.
-Instructor: Sturdivant.

-Ch 21 abc.
+Instructor: Sturdivant. - Ch 21 abc.
 Physical Chemistry.
 9 units (3-0-6); first, second, third terms.
 Prerequisites: Ch 1 abc; Ph 2 abc; Ma 2 abc.
 A lecture and recitation course.
 The main emphasis is on the principles of thermodynamics, statistical mechanics, and atomic theory, and their application to the quantitative interpretation of the properties of matter.
-Instructors: Robinson, Emerson.

-Ch 24 ab.
+Instructors: Davidson, Hanna. - Ch 24 ab.
 Physical Chemistry for Geologists.
 10 units (4-0-6); first, second terms.
 Prerequisites: Ch 1 abc; Ma 2 abc; Ph 2 abc.
 A discussion of selected topics in physical chemistry, adapted to the needs of Science Course students in the Geology Option.
-Instructor: Hughes.

-Ch 26 ab.
+Instructor: Hughes. - Ch 26 ab.
 Physical Chemistry Laboratory.
 8 units (0-6-2); second, third terms.
 Prerequisites: Ch 1 abc; Ch 21 a.
 Text: Mimeographed notes.
-Instructors: Badger, Dove.

-Ch 41 abc.
+Instructors: Stanford and other staff members. - Ch 41 abc.
 Basic Organic Chemistry.
 4 units (2-0-2); first, second, third terms.
 Prerequisite: Ch 1 abc.
-Lectures and recitations relating to the classification of carbon compounds, development of fundamental theories, and preparation and characteristic properties of the principle classes of carbon compounds.
+Lectures and recitations relating to the classification of carbon compounds, development of fundamental theories, and preparation and characteristic properties of the principal classes of carbon compounds.
 Text: Basic Organic Chemistry, Roberts.
-Instructor: Roberts.

-Ch 46 abc.
+Instructor: Roberts. - Ch 46 abc.
 Basic Organic Chemistry Laboratory.
 6 units (1-5-0); first, second, third terms.
 Prerequisite: Ch 1 abc.
 Laboratory exercises to accompany Ch 41 abc.
 The preparation and purification of carbon compounds and the study of their characteristic properties.
 Qualified students may pursue research work.
 Text: Principles and Practice in Organic Chemistry, Lucas and Pressman.
-Instructors: Richards and assistants.
+Instructors: Richards and assistants. - Ch 80.

-Ch 80.
 Chemical Research.
-Offered to B.S. candidates in Chemistry.
-If Ch 80 units are to be used as electives in the Chemistry Option a thesis must be submitted in duplicate before May 10 of the year of graduation and be approved by the research director.
-The thesis must contain a statement of the problems, appropriate background material, a description of the research work, a discussion of the results, conclusions, and an abstract.
-The thesis may cover only a portion of the research.

-Ch 81.
-Special Topics in Chemistry.
-Occasional advanced work involving reading assignments and a report on special topics.
-Permission of the instructor is required.
-No more than 12 units in Ch 81 may be used as electives in the Chemistry Option.

-Ch.
-90. Oral Presentation.
+Offered to B.S. candidates in Chemistry. - Ch 90.
+Oral Presentation.
 2 units (1-0-1); first term.
 Training in the technique of oral presentation of chemical topics.
 Practice in the effective organization and delivery of reports before groups.
 Instructors: Corey, Thomas.